QuantEcon/melbourne_2024/notebooks/option_pricing.md

 But now let's make it harder.

-What if I tell you that X is created as follows:
+What if I tell you that $X$ is created as follows:

 1. $\sigma$ is drawn from the exponential distribution with rate $\lambda = 2.0$
 2. $\mu$ is drawn from a Beta$(a, b)$ distribution where $a=1.0$ and $b=3.0$